Quality Grass Fed Beef

-Our tag line, “Sustainable Nutrition” describes our purpose.
+Producing Quality Grass Fed Beef starts with our philosophy.
+Our tag line, “Sustainable Nutrition” describes this.
 Our quality assurance and quality control begins with the best possible genetics.
-It is a small herd of Lowline Angus that produces our Prime Aged Beef.
+It is a small herd of Aberdeen (formerly Lowline) Angus that produces our delicious aged beef.
 A truly superior product in terms of the following:

-The research that led to the Lowline Angus breed began at the Trangie Research Center in Australia in 1929.
+The research that led to the Aberdeen Angus breed began at the Trangie Research Center in Australia in 1929.
 From 1929-1964

-Trangie acquired the best Aberdeen Angus from Canada, the USA, Scotland and New South Wales for the purpose of isolating superior genetic material.
-Lowlines are the direct descendants of the best prize-winning Angus blood-lines on the planet.
+Trangie acquired the best Aberdeen Angus from Canada, the USA, Scotland and New South Wales.
+The purpose was to isolate superior genetic material.
+Aberdeens are the direct descendants of the best prize-winning Angus blood-lines on the planet.

 After 1974, the herd remained closed for 19 years, producing a new breed of cattle.
-Lowline Angus.
+Aberdeen or Lowline Angus.

-Lowlines were the result of over 64 years of effort that included selections for superior genetics, protein conversion efficiency and meat quality.
+Aberdeens were the result of over 64 years of effort.
+This included selections for superior genetics, protein conversion efficiency and meat quality.
 The research culminated on August 8, 1992.
 That day seven Australian cattlemen met beneath a gum tree at the Trangie Center auction site, they bought the herd and formed the Australian Lowline Cattle Association.
 Pippa, the first fullblood heifer in America, arrived in North Dakota in July of 1996.

-Lowlines have superior traits with 30% larger ribeye area per hundredweight than any other breed and they possess excellent marbling characteristics that are exhibited on grass alone.
-Lowline beef is superior in quality, with excellent taste, texture and tenderness.
+Aberdeens have superior traits with 30% larger ribeye area per hundredweight than any other breed and they possess excellent marbling characteristics that are exhibited on grass alone.
+Aberdeen beef is superior in quality, with excellent taste, texture and tenderness.
 Our beef is naturally marbled without being excessive.

 Smaller cattle have finer grained beef and finer grained beef is the most tender.
 This is due to the shorter cell muscular structure.
 They are, in general, 30% smaller than traditional breeds.
 Quality grass fed beef begins with genetics and ends with care.